Rail at center of Quebec town tragedy and heart of its recovery

 The railway also is key for Tafisa’s particle board manufacturing plant in Lac-Megantic’s industrial park, which makes cabinetry products from wood fiber that would otherwise be discarded as waste and is North America’s largest such facility.

-Prior to the crash, Tafisa used a rail connection to the main line to transport its products.
-After sitting idle for five days the plant resumed operations on Thursday, using trucks.
+Prior to the derailment, Tafisa used a rail connection to the main line to transport its products.
+After sitting idle for five days the plant resumed operations on Thursday, using trucks instead of the railway.

-But shipping by truck is much more expensive than by rail and untenable over the long term, the mayor said.
+But shipping by truck is much more expensive than by rail and untenable over the long term, Lac-Megantic’s mayor said.

 The Quebec government plans this week to unveil an emergency aid plan for the town’s businesses, in addition to the C$10 million ($9.6 million) that were part of a C$60 million emergency fund set aside for companies.